Raise your hand if you’ve ever had to handle a translation project on behalf of your organisation.

 If you’re like most people, it’s probably landed on your desk with not much warning, a tight deadline and a limited budget.
 Most likely, managing translation is not even in your job description.

 There are over fifty language services providers in Australia.
 From one-man operators to government departments, the translation industry is diverse and unregulated.
 Quality in translation is difficult to measure.
-But engaging translation buyers in a conversation about it the real challenge.
+But engaging translation buyers in a conversation about it is the real challenge.
 If your hand is still up, you won’t be surprised to learn that what matters to most organisations is the cost: many simply choose the lowest quote and tick the relevant box.
-It’s only when things go wrong that hard questions are being asked and quality of translation comes up.
+It’s only when things go wrong that the hard questions arise and the quality of the translation is discussed.

 So how do you approach this complex task?
 How do you select the right translation company?
 How can you tell that your translations are of good quality?
 How do you know you are getting value for money?
 But most importantly, how can you ensure your translated materials will help you communicate with your target audiences?

 Over the years, at Polaron, we have developed a philosophy and a process around translation aimed at Australian multicultural audiences.
-We believe that having the relevant communities involved at every step of the way not only improves the quality of the translated collateral but it also informs the communities about your services or programs.
+We believe that having the relevant communities involved at every step of the way will not only improve the quality of the translated collateral, but it also informs the communities about your services and programs.
 We believe in only working with Australia-based, NAATI accredited translators.
 And our translations are always checked by a second language professional, as well as an ethno-specific community organisation.
 It is a consultative, structured process that assures the quality of the translations we deliver.